Mehrozsheikh/Mehrozsheikh/README.md

 - 👋 Hi, I’m @Mehrozsheikh
-- 👀 I’m interested in prohgramming
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Flutter App Development
+- 🌱 I’m currently a Flutter App Developer
-- 💞️ I’m looking to collaborate on mobile apps
+- 💞️ I’m looking to collaborate on Mobile Apps
 - 📫 How to reach me mehrozsheikh333@gmail.com

 <!---